sahahn/parc_scaling/raw/README.md

 Two parcellations, aicha and spn500, were downloaded from https://github.com/faskowit/multiAtlasTT/tree/master/atlas_data with each parcellation within its own folders, but extracted here.
-These parcellations were downloaded in fsaverage space seperate for left and right hemispheres.
+These parcellations were downloaded in fsaverage space separate for left and right hemispheres.

 -------------------